sjonany/c-elegans-connectome-opt/README.md

-Playground for trying out [PyOpt](http://www.pyopt.org/index.html).
+Playground for trying out optimization tools in Python.